 Have you ever come across a blog and found a great graph you want to share on your website?
 Have you ever written an article with a round-up of content and wanted to share a great tip from another tip?
 All of these are examples of content that can be shared, which lets your audience use your knowledge and content all over the internet.
 As a result, there’s a high chance your website will be linked to multiple web pages and platforms.

-Sharable content can be a blog post, eBook, infographic, or any other content that others can distribute easily.
+Sharable content can be a blog post, eBook, infographic, or other content that others can distribute.
 This content can appear on your site, but it can also appear on social media platforms.
 Most social media sites have high domain authority, meaning blogs and businesses can get strong backlinks.
-Pinterest, for example, is a popular and great way to generate backlinks for your site.
+Pinterest, for example, is a popular and great way to generate backlinks for website owners.

 Write guest posts